spectrocloud/librarium/content/docs/12-enterprise-version/06-air-gap-repo.md

 # Overview

 You can install a self-hosted version of Palette into a VMware environment without direct internet access.
-This type of installation is referred to as an airgap installation.
+This type of installation is referred to as an *air gap* installation.

 In a standard Palette installation, the following artifacts are downloaded by default from the public Palette repository.

-* Palette platform manifests.
+* Palette platform manifests and required platform packages.

 * Container images for core platform components and 3rd party dependencies.